-Deal Jumbo is another place that I get images from and you will usually find deals here!
-There are always freebies and weekly bundle deals that you can download for 5 or 7 or 9 dollars.
+Deal Jumbo is another place I get images from, and you will usually find deals here!
+There are always freebies and weekly bundle deals that you can download for 5 or 7, or 9 dollars.
 The images all come with extended rights for personal and commercial projects.
-Which means you can also upload these Deal Jumbo images into Canva to create your Pinterest image and you can upload them into Zazzle and create products.
+This means you can also upload these Deal Jumbo images into Canva to create your Pinterest image and you can upload them into Zazzle and create products.
 Make sure to always check what rights are being extended.

 Growing Your Blog Community

 As for email, there are many programs out there.
-I use MailerLite which is free to use up to 1000 contacts.
+If you’re just starting out I recommend MailerLite, which is free to use for up to 1000 contacts.
 So if you’re building your blog slowly, you don’t want to pay out monthly fees for emails that you’re only sending to 25 or 50 people.
 MailerLite offers templates to create your emails, you can drop in your logo to keep everything branded.

 Let’s Get Social Together

-Pinterest – Pinterest is the scrapbook of the internet and I mean that it a good way.
+Pinterest – Pinterest is the scrapbook of the internet, and I mean that in a good way.
 Want to curate images for your decorating project or recipes?
 Go to Pinterest.
-Want to create a travel bucket list, find great blog posts or pick your next outfit?
+Want to create a travel bucket list, find great blog posts, or pick your next outfit?
 Same place.
 Pinterest is also the place where you will entice potential readers to click over to your blog.
 Follow me on Pinterest.

 Twitter – Reach out to people in 280 characters or less.
-You can tweet teasers about your blog, links to your blog or anything else that you feel like tweeting about.
+You can tweet teasers about your blog, links to your blog, or anything else you feel like tweeting about.
 You can also connect with other people through Twitter.
 Follow me on Twitter.

 Monetizing, Affiliates, & Side Hustles or How to Make Some Dollar Bills (y’all)

 Making Sense of Affiliate Marketing is a great course from Michelle Schroeder of Making Sense of Cents.
 Michelle regularly makes over $50,000 in affiliate income from her blog.
 I like how she set up the progression of this course.
-Making Sense of Affiliate Marketing includes step by step instructions of how Michelle set her blog up and her posts to get the most interest for her links.
+Making Sense of Affiliate Marketing includes step-by-step instructions on how Michelle sets her blog up and her posts to get the most interest for her links.